andyatkinson/andyatkinson.github.io/_posts/2025-06-18-avoid-uuid-v4-primary-keys.md

 Unnecessary splits and rebalancing add space consumption and processing latency to write operations.
 This extra IO shows up in Write Ahead Log (WAL) generation as well.

-[Buildkite reported a 50% reduction in write IO](https://buildkite.com/resources/blog/goodbye-integers-hello-uuids/) for the WAL by moving to time-ordered UUIDs.

 Given fixed size pages, we want high density within the pages.
 Later on we'll use *pageinspect* to check the average leaf density between integer and UUID to help compare the two.

 ## Excessive IO for lookups even with orderable UUIDs